 Jan Jacobsen located burgundy wool gabardine for the Cadre robes, and Polly Boden from the University of Portland Drama Department adapted a pattern from our "wish list": front zipper, sleeves and length adjustable, pockets, a hat and robe which could be easily transported, distinctive Grand Commander attire and hat, and distinctive cadre designation.
 The black velvet and gold braid stoles and robes were sewn by a seamstress found via the Portland Opera costume shop.
-Pamela De Boni, Master Scribe, contacted (thanks to Master Vice Commander Stan Huber) a Midwestern company (Erffmeyer) who primarily made military awards and ribbons to cast the new OWB emblem into the gold neck medallions for the Cadre and silver medallions for the general membership.
+Pamela DeBoni, Master Scribe, contacted (thanks to Master Vice Commander Stan Huber) a Midwestern company (Erffmeyer), which primarily made military awards and ribbons, to cast the new OWB emblem into the gold neck medallions for the Cadre and silver medallions for the general membership.
 The burgundy and black ribbon was procured as a special loom run from Erffmeyer.
-Pam also designed the "Maltese Cross" neckpiece, patterned after the medal of The Order of St. Michael and George (picture found in an old dictionary)-with the OWB emblem prominent.
+Pamela also designed the "Maltese Cross" neckpiece, patterned after the medal of The Order of St. Michael and George (picture found in an old dictionary)-with the OWB emblem prominent.
 The lapel pin (a tiny green rosette in the KOV) she fashioned as an openwork representation of the central OWB circle in the emblem.
 The hat plume holder was essentially the same as the neckpiece cross and was the last piece to be completed in 1999.
 Banners for flanking the stage and a "traveling banner" (to take to international meetings) were consigned by her to Elmer's Flag and Banner to create.
+[In 2024, OWB purchased the newly creted FICB banner for displaying at OWB events.]

-Jan and Pam collected ribbons and braid and set to designing the Cadre neckpieces, and general member and Ambassador ribbons, inspired by other brotherhoods and organization neckpieces.
+Jan and Pam collected ribbons and braid and set to designing the Cadre neckpieces and the general member and Ambassador ribbons, inspired by other brotherhoods and organization neckpieces.
 It was decided that all Cadre items would be gold metal and braid, and general membership silver.
-Master Knights were given a special ribbon and Ambassadors also had a separate neckpiece.
+Master Knights/Ladies were given a special ribbon and Ambassadors also had a separate neckpiece.
 The two of them fashioned the final prototype in Jan's craft room and they were sent to the seamstress.
+[In 2024, a new neckpiece design and velvet stole were created for a Grand Dame by then Grand Commander Ken Wightman.]

 The final products were revealed at the Grand Assemblage at The Benson Hotel in March 1997.
-FICB President Claude and Monique Josse from France and Dr. Duane Young, Vice President FICB from California were special guests.
+FICB President Claude and Monique Josse from France and Dr. Duane Young, Vice President FICB from California, were special guests.
 Our beautiful emblem was outstanding in every presentation from the menu covers to the medallions to banners that flanked the stage.
-New members received, for the first time, the new diplomas and Grand Commander De Boni inducted the Josses into the OWB.
-De Boni and Dr. Young were, in turn, inducted into the FICB.
-Grand Commander De Boni performed a group induction of all 120 members into the OWB, awarding the new diplomas to all.
+New members received, for the first time, the new diplomas and Grand Commander DeBoni inducted the Josses into the OWB.
+DeBoni and Dr. Young were, in turn, inducted into the FICB.
+Grand Commander DeBoni performed a group induction of all 120 members into the OWB, awarding the new diplomas to all.

-Many of the Knights of the Vine components were retained: The Scholarship Program, unique to most brotherhoods, was expanded; we participated with other philanthropic organizations to support the wine industry; we retained and embraced the titles and ceremonial aspects of the KOV; the small and indispensable address book continued and now included by-laws; the Grand Assemblage, Commanders Coffee and Annual Harvest Celebration with blessing of the vines were still held; the annual Vintner's Tasting, organized by Master Vintner Dr. Joe Campbell of Elk Cove Winery, continued.
+Many of the Knights of the Vine components were retained: The Scholarship Program, unique to most brotherhoods, was expanded; we participated with other philanthropic organizations to support the wine industry; we retained and embraced the titles and ceremonial aspects of the KOV; the small and indispensable address book continued [in 2007 Operating Rules were added to this Member Directory, and in 2016 photos of members were added]; the Grand Assemblage, Commander's Coffee and Annual Harvest Celebration (i.e., Barrel Tasting) with blessing of the vines were still held; the annual Vintner's Tasting, organized by Master Vintner Dr. Joe Campbell of Elk Cove Winery, continued.